Charlotte 49ers football: Will Healy era (2018–2022)

 On December 5, 2018 Austin Peay's Will Healy was announced as the Charlotte 49ers second head football coach.
 The 2017 Eddie Robinson Award by STATS for FCS Coach of the Year, had a 8-1 FCS record and a 7–1 record in the Ohio Valley Conference in his second season with the Governors, who previously had a 1–46 record before Healy took over the previous season.

 On August 29, 2019, Healy recorded his first win as the head coach of Charlotte in a 49–28 victory against Gardner–Webb.
 On September 14, he recorded his first career victory over a Football Bowl Subdivision (FBS) opponent with a 52–17 win against UMass.
 Healy would record his first C-USA win against North Texas on October 26.
 Healy and the 49ers both would reach bowl eligibility for the first time following a home victory over Marshall November 23 in his first season at the helm.
 Then on September 3, 2021 in his third season, he would lead the 49ers to their first ever win over a Power Five opponent with a score of 31-28 against Duke at home.

 Charlotte fired Healy on October 23, 2022, after a 1–7 start to the season.
+Healy compiled a 15–24 record at the helm of the 49ers.
 Pete Rossomando was named interim head coach for the final four games of the season.

-Francis "Biff" Poggi era (2022–Present)
+Francis "Biff" Poggi era (2022–2024)

 News was released on November 15, 2022 that Michigan associate head coach Francis "Biff" Poggi was named Charlotte's third head coach in the modern era.
+Poggi got his first win as an NCAA head coach against South Carolina St. in his first game leading the 49ers.
+Poggi recorded his first FBS and conference win on October 21 with a 10 to 7 road win over in-state rival ECU.

+Charlotte fired Poggi on November, 18 2024, after a 3–7 start to the season.
+Poggi compiled a 6–16 record at the helm of the 49ers.
+Tim Brewster was named interim head coach for the final four games of the season.

+Tim Albin era (2024-Present)

+Ohio head coach Tim Albin was named head coach of the 49ers on December 7, 2024, following the 2024 MAC Championship Game.